Evaluation and History

 The evaluate API

 There are two equivalent endpoints.
-The body is the same; only the way you address the definition differs.
+The body is the same, only the way you address the definition differs.

 Evaluate by platform UUID